Specmihey/django-sites/README.md

 # django-sites
-How to show a post on two slugs?
+How are to show a post on two slugs?